chrisgrieser/shimmering-obsidian/README.md

 - Browse Folders (move to parent folders, create notes in folders)
 - Search Notes via Tags
 - Browse a note's links (outgoing, backlinks, external)
-- Open External Links of a Note (without switching to the document or opening Obsidian)
+- Open External Links of a note (without switching to the document or opening Obsidian)
 - Search only for attachments (non-markdown files) in your vault
 - Graph Traversal via Alfred
 - Smart Search: A query like `o foobar #moc starred` displays only files named "foobar" with the tag `#moc` that are also starred.